Banana water for plants is being recommended by many gardeners. Let’s see how you make it and how it performs. We test it on tomato and indoor plants.

 - Put some banana seeds in the blender

 - Use it for your plants

 Testing our banana peel water against commercial fertilizer and regular soil mix we made here.

 Let us test the banana skin water against plain soil and NPK fertilizers.
 For this purpose we have fertilized the following plants, we give observations in a month for how they fared.
 Till such time, this section will be kept empty

 - Flowering plant with Regular soil

 We will show the results once this study is complete in 15 days, in the table below

 So We will conclude, once we have the data.
-If watering your plants with this banana peel water is any good? time will tell.
-What I expect though is that NPK will perform the best as it has a good balance of all three (N, P, and K).
+If watering your plants with this banana peel water is any good? yes, but not as impressive as people claim. as expected, NPK has performed the best as it has a good balance of all three (N, P, and K).
 This does not mean you go overboard with NPK, keep a close watch on PH levels and avoid excessive fertilization.
 You can also use vermi-compost and natural leaf fertilizer along with light use of NPK.

 Till next time!